Open Banking Working Group

 - Webinar series on understanding the business relevance of Open APIs and Open Banking: Presentation slides

-- Understanding the business relevance of Open APIs and Open Banking for bank
+- Understanding the business relevance of Open APIs and Open Banking for banks

 On the Digital Customer Service Interface (DCSI)